 Trolling speed is crucial when targeting these fish, and while three knots works with 50 degree water, once it drops down into the 40s and the fish become sluggish two knots will get your lures more attention.
 The migrating fish are often found in the vicinity of baitfish, which are also getting out of Dodge and heading for warmer waters.
 Fish typically feed in the direction they are swimming, so anglers may find an advantage by trolling southward.

 On calm days planer boards can be used, just like over in the Chesapeake during the spring run of stripers.
-In fact, much of the spread is fairly similar to that used for spring trophies.
+In fact, much of the trophy striper spring trolling spread is fairly similar to that used for winter striper fishing.
 Bunker spoons may be popular up north and they certainly will catch some fish up and down the coast, but most anglers fishing off DelMarVa troll a single three- or four-ounce bucktails and parachutes with a Sassy Shad tail.
 Along with the typical tandem rigs, some six- or nine-inch Sassy Shads are also run on deeper rods in conjunction.
 Tandem rigs have a lighter bucktail (commonly two to four ounces) used on the top leader, which is 12 or 13 feet in length.
 And a heavier bucktail (four to eight ounces) runs below off a three-way swivel on a five-foot leader.
 Many multiple colors of bucktails and Sassy Shad had been tried through the years, but the stand-by chartreuse, yellow, and white colors remain the clear favorites.

 Trolling With Planer Boards